Linking culture and communication

-As an update and further expansion of your knowledge of Edward T. Halls influence on the field of intercultural communication and his contributions, please read the attached article.
+Please read the attached article to enhance your understanding of Edward T. Hall’s influence on the field of intercultural communication.
 Below a brief summary is provided

 Anthropologist E. T. Hall was the first person to use the term “intercultural communication.”
 He also famously equated the concepts of “culture” and “communication,” asserting that, “Culture is communication and communication is culture.”

-Hall had an intellectual and conceptual influence on nearly all aspects of IC theory, research, training, or practice, and they continue, especially his formulations for considering context, space and proxemics, time and chronemics, synchronicity and other salient aspects of communication styles across cultures (Kulich in the article, p.
-1)
+Hall had an intellectual and conceptual influence on nearly all aspects of IC theory, research, training, or practice.
+In particular, his formulations for considering context, space (proxemics) , and time (chronemics) have enduring application.

-Hall introduced the concept of “context” as conveying implicit meanings in communication, contrasting messages where meanings are implicit in mutual trust or experience from a long term relationship, or in the occasion or institution.
+“Context,” the circumstances surrounding any given communicative attempt, conveys implicit meanings in communication.
 In most cultures, for example, when a couple repeats their marriage vows in a wedding ceremony, the significance of the event is not expressed explicitly in words, but rather in the event itself, including the presence of family and friends.
-Hall termed this “high context” communication.
+Hall considered this “high context” communication.

-E. T. Hall is credited with the introduction and explanation of many such concepts and terms (high and low context, proxemics, monochronic and polychronic time orientations) which today are used all over the world by those who study interpersonal communication as well as by managers and other professionals working in the public and corporate sectors… Hall’s works and terms have influenced how we think and talk about social interaction in different cultural contexts and in a variety of intercultural relations today.
+E. T. Hall is credited with the introduction and explanation of many comparative concepts (high and low context, proxemics for space relations, monochronic and polychronic time orientations) which today are used all over the world by those who study interpersonal communication as well as by managers and other professionals working in the public and corporate sectors.
+Hall’s works and terms have influenced how we think and talk about social interaction in different cultural contexts and in a variety of intercultural relations today.